inlab-geo/cofi/docs/introduction.rst

    `Some useful methods <api/generated/cofi.InversionOptions.html>`_ include:

 - :code:`set_solving_method()` and :code:`suggest_tools()`.
-Once you've set a solving method (from "least squares" and "optimisation", more will be supported), you can use :code:`suggest_tools()` to see a list of backend tools to choose from.
+Once you've set a solving method (from "least squares" and "optimization", more will be supported), you can use :code:`suggest_tools()` to see a list of backend tools to choose from.

 .. admonition:: Ways to suggest inversion tools